Astrapolis-peasant/Spark_project/README.md

   * use `groupBykey` to cast interpolation of time&distance to all trips.

-  * use Scipy Interpolte Tool to interpolate all stop times.
+  * use Scipy Interpolate Tool to interpolate all stop times.

   For more information:[Scipy Interpolate1D](http://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html#scipy.interpolate.interp1d)